 To be eligible for disability, you must meet several basic requirements first: you cannot be working a substantial amount.
-Social Security has a threshold called the substantial gainful activity level (called SGA—for 2016, this amount is $1,130); you can't make above this amount and collect disability benefits.
+Social Security has a threshold called the substantial gainful activity level, which is currently around $1,500.
+But you shouldn't be earning anywhere close to this amount when you apply for disability benefits.
 Equally as important, your condition must be expected to prevent you from working at the SGA level for at least 12 consecutive months.

 Unfortunately, because Dupuytren's contracture doesn't affect a person's strength, the SSA will probably conclude that you still have the RFC to do a sedentary job.
 This means that, on the basis of your RFC alone, you could be denied benefits and have to appeal.
 However, depending on the severity of your condition, there are techniques you may be able to use to help win your claim.
 These are discussed in more detail below.

 A non-exertional impairment is one that affects your ability to perform certain non-strength-related activities.
 Difficulty with manipulative (hand and finger) or postural (body positions) requirements such as reaching, handling, stooping, climbing, crawling, or crouching is one example of a non-exertional impairment.

 If you cannot be treated effectively for Duyputren's contracture, your ability to use your hands may be affected to the point that you can no longer use them to perform certain hand-related tasks.
 This could count as a severe non-exertional impairment.